EduardoZepeda/coffee-bytes-hugo/content/posts/javascript/python-vs-javascript-2021-cual-es-el-mejor-diferencias-y-similitudes/index.en.md

 {{< figure src="images/javascript-frameworks.jpg" class="md-local-image" alt="Web development frameworks for Javascript" >}}

-Even despite the abundance of options, new JavaScript frameworks are released more frequently than for Python.
+Even despite the abundance of options, new JavaScript frameworks are released more frequently than for Python ~~almost one per week~~.

 ### Web Frameworks for Python